export Dried Mango

 main health benefits of dried mangoes

-Moderate levels of iron mean that dried mango fruit can help soothe symptoms of anemia and boost overall circulation.
+Moderate levels of iron mean the dried fruit can help soothe symptoms of anemia and boost overall circulation.

 Although removing the water from mangos does make them less filling and more calorically dense, dried mango is still a rich source of dietary fiber and a concentrated source of carbohydrates.